 On the bright side, German Shepherds tend to adapt well.
 For example, they’re able to thrive in apartments, as long as they have the necessities.
 Caring for a GSD is not an easy task.
 They’ll require plenty of work, especially with kids in the home.

-German Shepherds with Kids
+4 Reasons Why German Shepherds Are Good with Kids

 Overall, the temperaments of German Shepherds make them ideal dogs for children.
 But what is it specifically that renders them great playmates for kids?
 Read on to learn the all the reasons why the dog-child relationship can thrive with this breed.